TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/python/index.md

 ---
-title: Quick Sort in Python
-layout: default
-last-modified: 2020-05-02
-featured-image: quick-sort-in-every-language.jpg
-tags: [python, quick-sort]
 authors:
 - hmajid2301
+featured-image: quick-sort-in-every-language.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- python
+- quick-sort
+title: Quick Sort in Python
 ---

 Welcome to the [Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Python](https://sampleprograms.io/languages/python) page!
 Here, you'll find the source code for this program as well as a description of how the program works.